- The problem with relying on file naming conventions to organize & search files

 Then, once you find what you need, you can quickly:

-The first way we do this is by detecting duplicate assets during future uploads.
-Any time users upload an asset to Brandfolder, Brand Intelligence does a scan to make sure it doesn’t match any existing files in your library.
-If our software detects a duplicate file, it’ll alert the user and prompt them to either (a) cancel the upload, or (b) store the duplicate with the original file so you can reference both.
+The first feature that comes into play here is duplicate asset detection.
+When users upload assets to Brandfolder, Brand Intelligence scans the content of files to identify and prevent duplicates.
+If our software detects a duplicate file, it’ll alert the user and prompt them to either (a) cancel the upload or (b) store the duplicate with the existing file so you can reference both.

-Note: Expired assets are still available in your Brandfolder, in the event you ever want to reference or refresh them, but they’re displayed with an “Expired” banner so others know the content is not currently approved for use.
+Note: Expired assets are still available in your Brandfolder, so you can reference or refresh them.
+They’re displayed with an “Expired” banner, so others know the content is not currently approved for use.

-We also let you control who can add, remove, edit, and approve assets in your library via user permissions.
-Permissions prevent users from going rogue and ensure that all of the assets in your library are approved (by the right people) and on-brand.
+We also let you control who can upload, delete, and edit files via user permissions.
+Permissions prevent users from going rogue and ensure all assets in the DAM are approved (by the right people) and on-brand.

-Brandfolder also provides collaborative tools so teams can communicate on asset updates and reference past notes.
-Within the Workflow tab, you can comment on assets, tag other users for feedback, push assets to native editing apps for changes, monitor edits, and keep track of old versions of a file in the version history.
+Brandfolder also provides collaborative tools so teams can communicate about updates to existing content and review past file versions.
+Within the Workflow tab, you can comment on assets, tag other users for feedback, monitor edits, and track revisions in the version history.

-Then, when asset updates are completed and the new version of the asset is approved, the file is automatically updated in Brandfolder for other users and any place the asset is embedded online.
-Automatic updates make sure that all users are viewing and working off of the same versions of assets, improving asset version control.
+When you update files in Brandfolder, the new version automatically appears everywhere files are stored, shared, and published online.
+Automatic updates make sure that all users are viewing and working off of the same (most current) versions of assets, improving asset version control.

 Digital asset management software is the natural next step after you’ve outgrown cloud storage drives like Google Drive and Dropbox because they expand upon those functionalities and give you more robust ways to manage your brand assets — not just store them.

-DAMs make storing and sharing files easier because they abandon the traditional hierarchical storage structure and provide a dynamic way to store assets for a variety of use cases and purposes.
-Assets are organized by set DAM taxonomy rules, and the search function is powered by more than just file names, helping you find exactly what you need in a large library of assets.
+DAMs provide dynamic ways to access and leverage your organization’s digital assets; files are organized by metadata and taxonomy rules, and the search function is powered by more than just file names, helping you find exactly what you need in a large library of assets.